Carers assessments

 What is a Carers Assessment?

-As a carer you may be entitled to a Carers assessment.
-It is carried out to see what support might be available to you, to help you look after yourself and the person you care for.
+This support is to help you look after yourself and the person you care for.
 It does not assess your ability to care for someone.

 Why might I need support as a carer?

 Caring for someone can be stressful.
-You may find that you experience a wide range of conflicting emotions; feelings of isolation, guilt, anger or depression are common.
-Having extra support, a chance for a break, someone to talk to about how you feel can make all of the difference.
+You may find that you experience a wide range of conflicting emotions.
+Feelings of isolation, guilt, anger or depression are common.
+Having extra support, a chance to take a break, someone to talk to about how you feel can make a difference.

 It’s really important to take care of yourself so that you can continue to support the person you care for.
 Read more about Looking after someone.